 What are your goals for this season?
 Do you need to update or mend your wardrobe?
 Or make some practical changes to your camping gear?
-Here’s all my shifts washed, mended and ironed.
+Here are all my shifts washed, mended and ironed.
 Ready for fun adventures!
 (Also, welcome to a photo of some sexy medieval lingerie.
 It is here you’ll get all the tastiness!)

 I have a long list of things I need to do before buying fabric or planning new projects.
 As I wrote the list in New Years, I kind of felt that I would Never Get It Done.
 But now, being home full time without any extra jobs, markets and uh, well…income I have decided To Get Things Done.
 Yes, all the things!
-Some serious sewing will happen in this home the coming weeks.
+Some serious sewing will happen in this home in the coming weeks.

-- Pinterest might be full of advertisement, photos and medieval-ish things but there’s really good inspiration too.
-My favourite is to search for different artists or painters from the period I want to know more about, or for earlier periods search for different finds, like “Birka graves viking” and see what comes up.
+Pinterest might be full of advertisement, photos and medieval-ish things but there’s really good inspiration too.
+My favourite is to search for different artists or painters from the period I want to know more about, or for earlier periods search for different finds, like “Birka graves Viking” and see what comes up.
 Pinterest will show you more of the things you click on and save, so as you go along you will find more and more.
-Check out were the sources come from, follow others with lots of good folders and get inspired!
+Check out where the sources come from, follow others with lots of good folders and get inspired!

-- Go through your historical wardrobe and sort things out.
+Go through your historical wardrobe and sort things out.
 Clean/air, mend and iron things to make them look neat.
 Try them on if you feel like it, play, get inspired!
 Think back to the previous season- did everything work?
-Was those shoes comfy?
+Were those shoes comfy?
 Need to make adjustments to any garment or sew a new warmer one?

 Mending might be boring, but feels great when it is done!

-- Sell things you don’t need or like.
-The second hand market for reenactor wear is large and you can find lots of groups on facebook for buying and selling things.
+Sell things you don’t need or like.
+The second-hand market for reenactor wear is large and you can find lots of groups on Facebook for buying and selling things.
 Get rid of things from your wardrobe you don’t like, get some new money, use the money to make more things you really love!

-Warm and comfortable viking, ready for a cold event!
+Warm and comfortable Viking, ready for a cold event!

-- And if you don’t feel like sewing everything for the coming season- consider ordering a new garment (pick the one you felt would be boring to make yourself) from your favourite business.
+And if you don’t feel like sewing everything for the coming season- consider ordering a new garment (pick the one you felt would be boring to make yourself) from your favourite business.
 It will support them, you will get a new fun garment, and new inspiration for the coming season.